recprog/Frank/README.md

 <a name="about-frank"></a>
 ##About Frank

 This theme has been the personal project of [P.J.
-Onori](http://somerandomdude.com) with the gracious help of [Jon Christopher](http://mondaybynoon.com).
+Onori](http://somerandomdude.com) with the gracious [help of many](#credits).
 The theme was designed to provide a lightweight theme focused on the reading experience.
 Frank consists of the parent theme (/frank) and a child theme (/somerandomdude) which is what I use at [somerandomdude.com](http://somerandomdude.com)

 ###Frank is fast